 The eucalyptus and beech wood that goes into all TENCEL™ fibers is fully traceable – meaning we can sleep easy knowing that our clothes are not contributing to deforestation.
-Plus, by replacing 75% of our all man-made cellulosic fibers like lyocell, modal and rayon to traditional TENCEL™ Lyocell in 2020, we reduced our carbon footprint by 144 tonnes.
+By 2022, 100% of our man-made cellulosic fibres will be sourced in line with industry best practice.

 Carbon-zero TENCEL™ sets a pretty high standard for the fibers we want to work with, and we are excited to see what we can create with it next.